Sieep-Coding/sieep-coding.github.io/src/pages/posts/reteaching-you-supply-and-demand-since-you-forgot.md

 [^1]: We both know that is not true.
 [^2]: Greed as a constant rather than a variable is a standard economic assumption.
 See [profit maximization](https://en.wikipedia.org/wiki/Profit_maximization).
+[^3]: Now compare this to [San Francisco](https://en.wikipedia.org/wiki/San_Francisco_housing_shortage), where restrictive land-use regulations have constrained housing supply and contributed to higher housing costs, which can in turn increase homelessness.

 Questions or corrections?
 Email me at [nickstambaugh@proton.me](mailto:nickstambaugh@proton.me)